SuryaRaghupathy-eng/rank-check-tool/replit.md

 - Set up SERPER_API_KEY environment secret for Google Places API integration
 - Configured deployment settings for autoscale (production-ready)
 - Server running on 0.0.0.0:5000 with Vite middleware integration
+- Removed JSON and Excel export buttons (only CSV and Matches Only remain)
 - All features tested and working: CSV upload, processing, and export functionality

 **January 6, 2025 - Backend Integration & Migration:**